 FVNMA faculty are award-winning pioneers and revolutionaries whose work is represented in museums, galleries, web-based forums, festivals, music clubs, performance arenas, and community-based venues.
 Students select and engage regularly with graduate advisors from among these remarkable practitioners, as well as from those across all departments at SAIC, in order to shape media of expression to their own interests.
 Graduate Seminars ensure students receive in-depth knowledge of theories relevant to moving image and media art.

-Faculty connections bring prominent visiting artists such as Andrea Fraser, JODI, Cory Arcangel, James Benning, Steina Vasulka, and Trinh T. Minh-ha to campus to give lectures and work directly with students on projects.
+Faculty connections bring prominent visiting artists such as Apichatpong Weerasethakul, Meriem Bennani, Tsai Ming-Liang, Tabita Rezaire and Sondra Perry to campus to give lectures and work directly with students on projects.

 The Art Institute of Chicago's Film, Video, and New Media Gallery, housed in its Modern Wing, showcases many artists who have been guests of or have relationships with the department.
 SAIC's Gene Siskel Film Center is a consistent resource for FVNMA students—a place for viewing world cinema, a venue for annually showcasing student work, and a collaborator for such projects as Conversations at the Edge (CATE).

-CATE is a dynamic, weekly series of screenings, artist talks, and performances that provides access to compelling contemporary media artists.
-The Video Data Bank is a leading resource for video by and about contemporary artists, and its collection includes the work of more than 550 artists and 5,500 video art titles.
-The Flaxman Library's 16mm Film Study Collection includes extensive holdings by acknowledged masters of film art such as Maya Deren, Stan Brakhage, Jordan Belson, Kenneth Anger, and Joseph Cornell.
-Additionally, FVNMA's Phil Morton Memorial Research Archive houses more than 500 videotapes from the 1970s that document the development of the department as well as the local, national, and international communities of media art.
+CATE is a dynamic series of screenings, artist talks, and performances that provides access to compelling contemporary media artists.
+Video Data Bank is a leading resource for video by and about contemporary artists, and its collection includes the work of more than 550 artists and 5,500 video art titles.
+The Phil Morton Memorial Research Archive at the Video Data Bankhouses more than 500 videotapes from the 1970s that document the development of the department as well as the local, national, and international communities of media art.
+Additionally, the Flaxman Library's 16mm Film Study Collection includes extensive holdings by acknowledged masters of film art such as Maya Deren, Stan Brakhage, Jordan Belson, Kenneth Anger, and Joseph Cornell.

-As a FVNMA graduate student, you will have access to some of the cutting-edge resources of the department.
+As a FVNMA graduate student, you will have access to the cutting-edge resources of the department.